Anshugupta08/Anshu-Gupta/README.md

 # Anshu-Gupta
 # Hi there! 👋

-I'm [Your Name], a passionate and creative individual with a love for technology and problem-solving.
+I'm Anshu a passionate and creative individual with a love for technology and problem-solving.

 ## 🔧 Technologies & Tools

-- Programming Languages: [List of languages you're proficient in]
+- Programming Languages:
-- Web Technologies: [List of web technologies you're familiar with]
+- Web Technologies:
-- Tools: [Any specific tools or frameworks you use]
+- Tools:

 ## 🌱 Currently Learning

 I'm always eager to learn and explore new things.
 Currently, I'm focusing on:

-- [A topic or technology you're currently learning]
+- ReactJs

 ## 🚀 Projects